 Three times a year, the Federal Government submits a projection of the overall economic development in Germany under the lead responsibility of the Federal Ministry for Economic Affairs and Energy.
 The annual projection is published by the Federal Government each January as part of the Annual Economic Report.
 The spring and autumn projections serve as basis for the Working Party on Tax Revenue Forcasting to estimate the tax revenues.
 The budgets of the Federal Government, the Länder, municipalities and social insurance funds are based on the forecast key overall economic figures.
 Information provided by the European Union in the context of the Stability and Growth Pact is also based on these projections.

 The Federal Government forecasts the economic development in the short term and in the medium term and the production potential.
 These estimates serve as basis for the calculation of the maximum annual net new borrowing in the context of the 'debt brake' under Articles 109 and 115 of the German Basic Law.

-Up to 2017 provisional results of the Federal Statistical Office; National Accounts Status: January 2018;
+Up to 2017 provisional figures from the Federal Statistical Office; as of February 2018